tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/03-RDS.md

 Now we have our database parameters set, and the password encrypted.
 Only our EC2 instances will be able to decrypt it.

 ---
+**Extra mile:**

+- Can you `ping` the Postrges instance?
+- Try to connect to the DB through your running EC2 instance.

+---

 **Next:** create a [CodeDeploy project to deploy your API](/workshop/s3-web-ec2-api-rds/04-code-deploy.md).